Code-Institute-Submissions/my-travel-map/README.md

     - I want to use interactive elements of the website.

 * **People who are travelling in the area**
-    - I want to to use the map to find exiting places to visit.
+    - I want to to use the map to find exciting places to visit.
-    - To make decisions what places to visit based off the places that I had visited.
+    - To have an idea of what places to visit based off the places that I had visited.

 ### Strategy